 - Number of rounds and site limitations (IWWF Rule 24/AWSA 1.02/1.09): AWSA allows 3 rounds per tournament per day with no limitations for sites or four rounds over two or more days.
-IWWF allows no more than four rounds per tournament and limits the sites to a maximum of four rounds with three days between tournaments. - 2.
-Unfair Conditions (IWWF 12.02/AWSA 7.01): AWSA Rules protect scores on an optional reride in the case of a malfunction of tournament-supplied equipment.
+IWWF allows no more than four rounds per tournament and limits the sites to a maximum of four rounds with three days between tournaments. - Unfair Conditions (IWWF Rule 12/AWSA 7.01): AWSA Rules protect scores on an optional reride in the case of a malfunction of tournamentsupplied equipment.
 IWWF Rules also protects, but with some restrictions.
+All events are allowed an unscored warm up pass between passes if there is a delay of 10 minutes or more.
+See also AWSA 10.10E4a.